angelnexus22/iglesia-Replit/replit.md

 **Data Validation**: Zod schemas shared between client and server via the `/shared` directory for type safety and validation consistency

-**Storage Layer**: Abstract storage interface (`IStorage`) allowing flexibility in data persistence implementation.
-Currently designed for in-memory storage with the structure prepared for database integration.
+**Storage Layer**: PostgreSQL storage implementation using Drizzle ORM for all CRUD operations.
+Complete migration from in-memory storage to persistent database completed.

 **Development Setup**: Vite middleware integration for hot module replacement in development, with separate build process for production deployment